DylanLRPollock/Monkey-Head-Project/README.md

 Once copied, prefer importing modules from the project root instead of the `repo/pygpt-MHP` path.
 The installer performs the submodule update and installation with `pip install -e repo/pygpt-MHP` automatically.

+The `run.py` launcher now detects when the mirrored `src` directory or installed package is missing and will automatically use `repo/pygpt-MHP/src` instead.
+This lets you try the project right after cloning, even before syncing or installing the submodule.

 ### Running Tests

 ```bash